Hong Kong Legislature "For Patriots Only" Calls First Session - ExBulletin

 The biggest pro-democracy party, the Democratic Party, has decided not to run any candidates rather than legitimize what it sees as a fundamentally undemocratic process.
 Only 20 of the seats were elected directly, and the turnout of 30.2% was the lowest since the British ceded Hong Kong to China in 1997.
 All the candidates were considered by a largely pro-Beijing committee before. to be able to be appointed.

-Hong Kong leader Carrie Lam opened Wednesday’s session, using the opportunity to criticize former lawmakers who she said were anti-China and who tried to destabilize Hong Kong, tried to politicize them. board business and made it difficult for LegCo to fully exercise its functions. “
+Hong Kong leader Carrie Lam opened Wednesday’s session, using the opportunity to criticize former lawmakers who she said were “anti-China and who tried to destabilize Hong Kong, tried to politicize board business and made it difficult for LegCo to fully perform its duties. “

-Since the expulsion or resignation of opposition lawmakers, the council has enjoyed a fruitful year marked by a constructive and interactive relationship between the LegCo and the executive authorities with remarkable achievements, said Lam, who, along with several members of his government is under an American visa. to forbid.
+Since the expulsion or resignation of opposition lawmakers, the council has enjoyed a “fruitful year marked by a constructive and interactive relationship between the LegCo and the executive authorities with remarkable achievements,” said Lam, who along with several members of his government, is under visa ban in the United States.

-Chinese President and leader of the ruling Communist Party Xi Jinping hailed the elections as adhering to the principle of one country, two systems, referring to the increasingly threadbare framework in which Hong Kong had to retain its own political, social and social institutions. financial for 50 years after being transferred from British rule.
+Chinese President and leader of the ruling Communist Party Xi Jinping hailed the elections as adhering to the “one country, two systems” principle, referring to the increasingly threadbare framework in which Hong Kong had to retain its own political, social and political institutions. financial for 50 years. years after being transferred from British rule.

 They followed widespread and increasingly violent anti-government protests in 2019 that prompted Beijing to impose a sweeping national security law on Hong Kong, followed by a reorganization of the electoral process and a transformation of the membership. of the Legislative Council to stack it with the pro-Beijing. loyalists.